iszczesniak/cpp/references/index.md

 # Terms lvalue and rvalue in type names

-Terms lvalue and rvalue name categories of expressions, e.g.:
+Expressions are called an lvalue or an rvalue, e.g.:

 * `"1"` is an lvalue,